MortezaTavasoly/age-calculator-app/Readme.md

-This project is inspired by :
+This project is a Responsive designed challenge inspired by : www.frontendmentor.io challenges with basic TypeScript.
-www.frontendmentor.io challenges
-with basic TypeScript.